 (780) 892-7930 or 1-855-DAVENTRY

-Tracy is a Senior member with the American Society of Equine & Agricultural Appraisers, Senior member of the Canadian Society of Equine & Agricultural Appraisers, and Certified member with the International Society of Appraisers.
+Tracy is a Senior member with the American Society of Equine & Agricultural Appraisers, Certified member (CAPP) with the International Society of Appraisers, and Accredited Senior member (ASA) with the American Society of Appraisers.

 What is the difference between an Accredited Equine Appraiser and a Senior or Certified Equine Appraiser?

-A Senior or Certified Equine Appraiser member is an accredited member who has successfully completed professional appraisal courses (105 hours), has met the Appraiser Qualifications Board's Personal Property Appraisal Minimum Qualification Criteria (minimum 700 appraisal hours), completed the 15-hour Uniform Standards of Appraisal Practice (USPAP) course, and is an appraisal society member in good standing.
-Senior and Certified Appraiser members are encouraged to meet the AQB Criteria's continuing education requirements every five years to retain their Senior or Certified status, but it is not mandatory.
+A Senior Equine Appraiser member (the American Society of Equine Appraisers frowns upon the use of the term "certified") is an accredited member who has successfully completed professional appraisal courses (105 hours), has met the Appraiser Qualifications Board's Personal Property Appraisal Minimum Qualification Criteria (minimum 700 appraisal hours), has completed the 15-hour Uniform Standards of Appraisal Practice (USPAP) course, and is an appraisal society member in good standing.
+Senior Appraiser members are encouraged to meet the AQB Criteria's continuing education requirements every five years to retain their Senior status, but it is not mandatory.

 Daventry Appraisal Services is committed to providing our clients with the most up-to-date and knowledgeable appraisers.
 As a result, we comply with all of the Appraiser Qualifications Board's Personal Property Appraisal Minimum Qualification Criteria.
 This includes attending a 7-hour USPAP updating course once every two years as well as 70 hours of continuing education every five years, which includes 20 hours of coursework related to valuation theory.